zulip/zulip/docs/tutorials/new-feature-tutorial.md

     # zerver/lib/actions.py

-    def do_set_realm_property(realm: Realm, name: str, value: bool) -> None:
+    def do_set_realm_property(realm: Realm, name: str, value: bool,
+                              acting_user: Optional[UserProfile]=None) -> None:
-      """Takes in a realm object, the name of an attribute to update, and the value to update.
+      """Takes in a realm object, the name of an attribute to update, the value to update and and the user who initiated the update.
       """
       property_type = Realm.property_types[name]
       assert isinstance(value, property_type), (